 Explore these science extras with the snow science at the end of I LIKE THE SNOW.

 Skiers often wear sunglasses or ski goggles because sunlight on snow is so incredibly bright and light.
-All the tiny, icy angles of the ice crystals act like trillions of little mirrors reflecting sunlight back to our eyes.
+All the tiny, icy surfaces of the ice crystals act like trillions of little mirrors reflecting sunlight back to our eyes.
 Even moonlight can make snow glitter and twinkle with white light.

 A thick blanket of snow protects tree roots and hibernating animals throughout the cold winter.
-Though the air temperature may fall below zero, under the snow, the ground temperature will remain much milder.
+Although the air temperature may fall below zero, under the snow, the temperature will remain much milder.